aholanda/rrwg/README.md

 ### Walks

 The objects that perform the [walks](src/walk.c) are named walkers.
-The vertices are visited by walkers that chooses the next vertex to be visited according to the number of other walkers visits.
-Each walker is repelled by others, that is the next vertex to be visited has probability inversely proportional to the number of visits of the other walkers in it.
+The vertices are visited by walkers that choose the next vertex to be visited according to the number of other walkers' visits.
+Each walker is repelled by the others, that is the next vertex to be visited has probability inversely proportional to the number of visits of the other walkers in it.
 Self-loops are created by default because the vertex can stay at the same place to the next interaction.